Arby's

-Arby's is an American fast food sandwich restaurant chain with more than 3,300 restaurants system wide and third in terms of revenue.
+Arby's is an American fast food sandwich restaurant chain with more than 3,300 restaurants.
+The flagship property of Inspire Brands, it ranked third in systemwide sales in the United States in the quick-service and fast-casual restaurant industries in 2012, behind Subway and Panera Bread.
 In October 2017, Food & Wine called Arby's "America's second largest sandwich chain (after Subway)".

-Arby's is the flagship property of Inspire Brands, the renamed Arby's Restaurant Group, Inc. (ARG).
-ARG was renamed as the company took over ownership of Buffalo Wild Wings on February 5, 2018.

 Roark Capital Group acquired 81.5% of Arby's Restaurant Group in July 2011 and is now a majority-owner of Inspire Brands.
-The Wendy's Company held a minority stake of 18.5% in Arby's after the acquisition by Roark Capital; that share was reduced to 12.3% upon the purchase of Buffalo Wild Wings, and was sold back to Inspire Brands on August 16, 2018, for 450 million dollars, a 38 percent premium.
+The Wendy's Company held a minority stake of 18.5% in Arby's after the acquisition by Roark Capital.
+That share was reduced to 12.3% upon the purchase of Buffalo Wild Wings.
+It was sold back to Inspire Brands on August 16, 2018 for $450 million, a 38% premium.

-In addition to its classic Roast Beef and Beef 'n Cheddar sandwiches, Arby's products also include a deli-style Market Fresh line of sandwiches, Greek gyros, Curly Fries and Jamocha Shakes.
-Its headquarters are in Sandy Springs, Georgia, a suburb of Atlanta which uses Atlanta mailing addresses.
+Arby's is best known for selling roast beef sandwiches.
+Other menu items the chain is known for include gyros, wraps, chicken sandwiches, and milkshakes.
+Its headquarters are in Sandy Springs, Georgia, a suburb of Atlanta that uses Atlanta mailing addresses.

 In 2019, there were 3,472 restaurants.
-There are locations in five countries outside the United States: Canada, Mexico, Turkey, Egypt and South Korea.
+There are locations in seven countries outside the United States: Canada, Costa Rica, Egypt, Mexico, Saudi Arabia, South Korea and Turkey.